Who We Are

 I also enjoy camping and going to different places around Dorset.
 I’m married to Gabriella who also sings in the band and plays the keyboard; we’ve been at BBC for several years although I attended here with my parents back in the late 80’s/early 90’s.
 I’m excited with the church’s growth in the last few years, and to see where God takes us in the future.

-Debbie Richards, Deacon
+Debbie Richards, Safeguarding and Children

 I’m passionate about reaching the next generation for Christ and making a difference in the lives of children, young people and families.
 I currently serve in a variety of capacities, including BBC’s Designated Person for Safeguarding.